gtechgobinda/Impledge_compound_word/README.md

 ```
 **Input 02**

-Input_02.txt is a long word list, consisting 100,000+ items
+Input_02.txt is a long word list, consisting 100,000+ items.

 We get as a ouput :

 ```